Contact: Daryl Kimball, Executive Director, (202) 463-7280 x107

 November 3, 2014: The CTBTO Preparatory Commission launches their second on-site inspection exercise, called the Integrated Field Exercise 2014 in Jordan.
 The exercise involves two fictitious countries, lasts for five weeks, and uses 150 tons of equipment to comb a large swath of land next to the Dead Sea to test the procedures and operations required for a real on-site inspection of a country accused of testing a nuclear weapon.

 The nuclear test is widely condemned by North Korea's neighbors and the international community.
-Lassina Zerbo, Executive Secretary of the Commission for the CTBTO said in Jan.
+Lassina Zerbo, executive secretary of the Commission for the CTBTO, said in a Jan.
 6 statement that the fourth DPRK test should "serve as the final wake-up call to the international community to outlaw all nuclear testing by bringing the CTBT into force."

-June 13-14, 2016: Foreign ministers and representatives from more than 69 states and international organizations gathered in Vienna on June 13-14 for a special meeting to mark the 20th anniversary of the opening for signature of the Comprehensive Test Ban Treaty (CTBT) and to explore options for advancing its entry into force.
-Following a visit from the head of the Comprehensive Test Ban Treaty Organization (CTBTO) to Jerusalem on June 20, the Israeli government pledged to ratify the treaty “at the right time.”
+June 13-14, 2016: Foreign ministers and representatives from more than 69 states and international organizations gathered in Vienna on June 13-14 for a special meeting to mark the 20th anniversary of the opening for signature of the CTBT and to explore options for advancing its entry into force.
+Following a visit from the head of the CTBTO to Jerusalem on June 20, the Israeli government pledged to ratify the treaty “at the right time.”

-September 3, 2017: Seismic activity indicates that North Korea conducted their sixth and largest nuclear test to date at 3:30 UTC and 12:00 noon local time.
-The CTBTO reported that over 100 International Monitoring System stations are contributing to the analysis.
-Its initial estimate is that the seismic event's magnitude was around 5.8, occurred at a very shallow depth, and took place in the immediate vicinity of North Korea's Pyunggye-ri test site.
+September 3, 2017: Seismic activity indicates that North Korea conducted their sixth and largest nuclear test to date at 12:00 p.m. local time.
+The CTBTO reported that over 100 IMS stations are contributing to the analysis.
+Its initial estimate is that the seismic event's magnitude was around 5.8, occurred at a very shallow depth, and took place in the immediate vicinity of North Korea's P'unggye-ri test site.
 A secondary, "subsequent aftershock at same location was recorded at 2 units of magnitude smaller 8.5 mins after" the 5.8 magnitude event.
 On September 7, the CTBTO announced that it revised its initial magnitude estimate to 6.1.
 Experts assess the explosion could have had a yield in excess of 100 kilotons TNT equivalent.

-February 2, 2018: The 2018 U.S. Nuclear Posture Review (NPR) asserts that “the United States does not support the ratification of the CTBT" without providing any further explanation as to why.
-The United States will "continue to support the Comprehensive Nuclear Test Ban Treaty Preparatory Committee” and “the related International Monitoring System and the International Data Center” the report adds.
+February 2, 2018: The 2018 U.S. Nuclear Posture Review (NPR) asserts that “the United States will not seek ratification of the Comprehensive Nuclear Test Ban Treaty."
+However, it stated that the United States will "continue to support the Comprehensive Nuclear Test Ban Treaty Preparatory Committee” and “the related International Monitoring System and the International Data Center,” the report adds.
 The NPR calls upon other states not to conduct nuclear testing and states that “[t]he United States will not resume nuclear explosive testing unless necessary to ensure the safety and effectiveness of the U.S. arsenal.”

-May 24, 2018: North Korea reports that it destroyed its nuclear testing site at Punggye-ri, setting off explosions to destroy the north, west and south portals to tunnels that could have been used to test nuclear weapons.
-It is not clear if North Korea completely destroyed the long-abandonded east portal.
+May 24, 2018: North Korea reports that it destroyed its nuclear testing site at P'unggye-ri, setting off explosions to destroy the north, west, and south portals to tunnels that could have been used to test nuclear weapons.
+It is not clear if North Korea completely destroyed the long-abandoned east portal.
 No nuclear experts were granted access to verify the destruction of the test site.
 North Korea did transport several international journalists to observe the explosions from a distance.

 May 29, 2019: At a Washington event, U.S. Director of the Defense Intelligence Agency Lt.
-Gen. Robert Ashley accused Russia of "probably not adhering to its nuclear testing moratorium in a manner consistent with the 'zero yield' standard."
+Gen. Robert Ashley Jr. accuses Russia of "probably not adhering to its nuclear testing moratorium in a manner consistent with the 'zero yield' standard."
 This allegation had not been listed in the 2019 Department of State Arms Control Compliance report released just a few months earlier and was the first instance of this allegation being made publicly.
-Following on these remarks, the Defense Intelligence Agency released a June 13 statement with a more definitive allegation that "The U.S. government, including the intelligence community, has assessed that Russia has conducted nuclear weapons tests that have created nuclear yield."
-On June 17, Russia called the allegations "groundless" and accuse Washington of preparing to withdraw from the CTBT and resume testing.
+Following on these remarks, the Defense Intelligence Agency releases a June 13 statement with a more definitive allegation that "The U.S. government, including the intelligence community, has assessed that Russia has conducted nuclear weapons tests that have created nuclear yield."
+On June 17, Russia calls the allegations "groundless" and accuses Washington of preparing to withdraw from the CTBT and resume testing.